Foxashi/Foxashi/README.md

 <img width="50px" src="https://github.com/FoxTheRigger/FoxTheRigger/assets/103516887/9d7d0d2c-1c80-47e5-bc3a-56022f9bf15a" />

-***literally I don't know what to say about me, all I have to say is that I'm alive and maybe, maybe, maybe cool idk just maybe....***
+***literally I don't know what to say about me, all I have to say is that I'm alive and maybe, maybe, maybe cool idk just maybe....*** <BR>

 ***update: I'm ALIVEEEEE***

 * what do I use?
 Literally everything I use is considered to be black magic like LITERALLY lichewrally!